 You don’t want to be the company that stays silent, waits too long, or fumbles its messaging during one of these moments.
 But we’re living in a digital-first world now.
 Your organization can’t afford to take the time needed to develop a professional-grade video broadcast the traditional way to communicate your stance.
 At the same time, a static memo or company-wide email can feel impersonal and unsympathetic.
 Even a video conference call leaves much to be desired in terms of setting the right tone.

 So what can organizations do to meet these moments?
-Tune in to our episode on the digital transformation of high-stakes communications to hear recommendations from forward-thinking enterprise leaders at PGi and DoubleLine Group.
+Watch our on-demand episode on the digital transformation of high-stakes communications to hear recommendations from forward-thinking enterprise leaders at PGi and DoubleLine Group.

 The rise of the Creator Economy for the Enterprise

 Want even more video insights?
-We’re exploring the rise of the Creator Economy for the Enterprise in our ongoing webinar series.
+We’ve explored the rise of the Creator Economy for the Enterprise in our webinar series.
 Each installment features conversations with expert panelists.
 Episodes include:

 - Episode 1: Self-Serve Video Content Creation for the Enterprise | Watch on demand